bup/bup/Documentation/bup-config.5.md

 bup.split.files (default `legacy:13`)
 :   Method used to split data for deduplication, for example by `bup
     save` or `bup split`.
+Should not normally be changed after adding any data to the repository (see below).

     This determines the "granularity" of the deduplication, with larger values producing, on average, larger chunks.
 The value must be a string like `legacy:N` where the integer `N` must be greater than 12 and less than 22.
-The default of 13 provides backward compatibility, but it is recommended to increase this, say to 16, for all but very small repos.
+The default of 13 provides backward compatibility, but it is recommended to increase this for larger repositories.

     `N` specifies the number of fixed bits in the hash-split algorithm that when all set to one produce a chunk boundary, and thus it